simonhaenisch/md-to-pdf/readme.md

-  --html-pdf-options       Set custom page options for html-pdf (as a JSON string) --md-file-encoding       Set the file encoding for the markdown file --stylesheet-encoding    Set the file encoding for the stylesheet
+  --html-pdf-options       Set custom page options for html-pdf (as a JSON string) --md-file-encoding       Set the file encoding for the markdown file --stylesheet-encoding    Set the file encoding for the stylesheet --config-file            Set path to a configuration file (JSON or JS)
 ```

 The first argument is `path/to/file.md` and the second one optionally specifies the `path/to/output.pdf`.
 If you omit the second argument, it will derive the pdf name from the markdown filename and save it into the same directory that contains the markdown file.
 Run `md2pdf --help` for examples on how to use the cli options.